-Authentication can be performed locally, with One Time Passwords (OTP), a remote Kerberos, LDAP, RADIUS, TACACS+ authentication server or a Vertiv[TM] management software server.
+Authentication can be performed locally, with One Time Passwords (OTP), a remote Kerberos, LDAP, RADIUS, TACACS+ authentication server or a Vertiv[TM] Avocent® DSView server.
 The console system also supports remote group authorizations for the LDAP, RADIUS and TACACS+ authentication methods.
 Fallback mechanisms are also available.

 Any authentication method configured for the console system or the ports is used for authentication of any user who attempts to log in through Telnet, SSH or the web UI.
-Duo Push authentication can be used as the second factor of multi-factor authentication for appliance authentication.
-For more information, refer to Authentication on page 58.
+Duo Push authentication can be used as the second factor of multifactor authentication for appliance authentication.
+For more information, see Authentication on page 58.